Choosing the Right Platform to Meet Your Needs

 4. Scalability:

-Static Website: Static sites are less scalable for complex websites requiring frequent updates and dynamic content.
-They are better suited for small to medium-sized sites with relatively static content.
+Static Website: Static sites scale less for complex websites that require frequent updates with dynamic content.
+For small to medium-sized sites which have relatively static content, static websites will do great.

 5. SEO and Content Flexibility:

-Static Website: Static sites can still achieve good SEO results but may require more manual optimization.
-They are less flexible for dynamic content and blogging, which can affect search engine rankings.
+Static Website: Static sites can also be optimized well for search engines.
+However, they could require more manual optimization.
+They are less flexible in terms of dynamic content and blogging, which could hurt the ranking of your website on search engines.

 6. Maintenance and Updates: